top of page

 Early this year in February 2024, we pitched an idea at The Freetown Pitch Night, a flagship event organized by Innovation SL of us building the first solar energy dryer as an alternative means to reduce the massive post harvest losses that our local farmers are experiencing.

-With funds from World Food Programme (WFP) Sierra Leone, we have commissioned our first piloted Solar energy dryer at the Binkolo Community, Saffroko Limba chiefdom, Bombali district the northern part of Sierra Leone.
-This facility will impact over three hundred local farmers within and out of Binkolo in preserving their crops and reducing post harvest loses through the use of renewable energy.
+With funds from World Food Programme (WFP) Sierra Leone, and Charitable Foundation of the Energy Bar Association (CFEBA) we have commissioned several Solar Energy Driers in the communities of Binkolo, Bagbwe, and Lalehun.
+These facilities are impacting over 3,000 local farmers across the country preserving their crops and reducing post harvest loses through the use of renewable energy.

 As a youth led organization promoting climate smart agriculture and education, we are looking for more partners that can support us in scaling up this idea in more local farming communities within Sierra Leone.